BorisPolonsky/dify-helm/charts/dify/README.md

 kubectl get pvc -n $NAMESPACE
 ```

-Look for PVCs with names similar to:
-- `redis-data-*` for Redis
-- `data-*` for PostgreSQL

 For example:
 - Redis: `redis-data-my-release-redis-master-0`, `redis-data-my-release-redis-replicas-0`, etc.
 - PostgreSQL: `data-my-release-postgresql-primary-0`, `data-my-release-postgresql-read-0`

-If the reclaim policy is `Delete`, you may need to change the underlying PV's reclaim policy to `Retain` before shutting down built-in databases to prevent data loss.
+Check the reclaim policy: if it's `Delete`, you may need to change the underlying PV's reclaim policy to `Retain` before shutting down built-in databases to prevent data loss.
+Also confirm the PVCs will persist (e.g., via helm.sh/resource-policy: keep annotation) to avoid accidental deletion during subsequent steps.

 Next, create values files that inherit the original settings and modify the existingClaims for persistence: